cdav1990/MissionPlanner/dof-calculator/README.md

 - **Ground Coverage Calculation**: Determine the width and height of the area covered by your camera at a specific distance
 - **Ground Sample Distance (GSD)**: Calculate the pixel resolution on the ground for photogrammetry applications
 - **Responsive Design**: Works on desktop and mobile devices
+- **3D Visualization**: Visualize the camera frustum
+- **Import 3D Models**: Import and view 3D models in OBJ and PLY formats
+- **Import LiDAR Point Clouds**: Import and view LiDAR point clouds
+- **Selection and Measurement Tools**: Use selection and measurement tools for precise measurements
+- **Mission Planning Capabilities**: Plan drone missions with the application

 ## Requirements